Income Protection Insurance For Contractors

 Yes, this is possible.
 There are genuine reasons that someone may choose to have more than one policy in place.

-What should be of note is any payment benefit resulting from all your total benefit claims cannot exceed 75% of your regular salary.
+What should be of note is that any payment benefit resulting from all your total benefit claims cannot exceed 75% of your regular salary.

 Can you get a policy if you have an existing injury?